pltrinh1122/mcu/VIBE_NOTE.md

 # VIBE NOTE (OPERATOR)

 Explicit Operator notes for the repository.
 Each entry must include an ISO 8601 UTC timestamp.
+See `reference/MCU_NOTE_SPECIFICATION.md` for the Note MCU requirements.

 ## How to add a note